 UPCOMING EVENTS

-April 2026: On April 7, CASAS will host Equity Across the Lifespan: A Career Symposium on Aging, along with the Practicum Education Program.
-During this symposium, practitioners and students will discuss the challenges and opportunities of delivering care while emphasizing the importance of creating inclusive, supportive environments for older adults.
-This event will feature a small-scale interactive discussion (World Café style) followed by an after-event reception.
+April 2026: On April 7, from 4:00-6:00 PM in Haviland Commons, The Center for the Advanced Study of Aging Services (CASAS) will host “Equity Across the Lifespan: A Career Symposium on Aging,” along with the Practicum Education Program.
+During this symposium, practitioners and students will discuss career pathways and the challenges and opportunities of creating and delivering inclusive services, programs, and policies for all older adults, their families, and support systems.

-January 2026: CASAS PhD Graduate Research Assistant Leyi (Joy) Zhou will present three papers at the 30th Annual Society for Social Work and Research (SSWR) Conference.
-Specific presentations include:
+January 2026:CASAS PhD Graduate Research Assistant Leyi (Joy) Zhou will presented three papers at the 30th Annual Society for Social Work and Research (SSWR) Conference.
+Specific presentations included:

 Community safety solutions for safer neighborhoods: A case study of the California Bay Area